quicwg/ops-drafts/draft-ietf-quic-applicability.md

 Use of a non-zero-length connection ID for the server is strongly recommended if any clients are behind a NAT or could be.
 A non-zero-length connection ID is also strongly recommended when active migration is supported.
-If a connection is intentionally migrated to new path, an new connection ID is used to minimize linkability by network observers; of the other QUIC endpoint, however, is of course able to link different addresses to the same connection and entity if a non-zero-length connection ID is provided.
+If a connection is intentionally migrated to new path, a new connection ID is used to minimize linkability by network observers.
+The other QUIC endpoint uses the connection ID to link different addresses to the same connection and entity if a non-zero-length connection ID is provided.

 The base specification of QUIC version 1 only supports the use of a single network path at a time, which